seviet/landingpage/vsphere/refarch-main.md

 *__Non-Goals__*:

-- This PCF on AWS reference architecture is published as is with no warranty or support expressed or implied!
+- This PCF on vSphere reference architecture is published as is with no warranty or support expressed or implied!
 - This document is NOT intended to replace the basic installation documentation located @ [http://docs.pivotal.io/](http://docs.pivotal.io/pivotalcf/1-8/customizing/vsphere.html), but rather to demonstrate how those instructions should be related to a typical/recommended Pivotal Cloud Foundry Installation.

 | PCF Products Validated        | Version                   |